bola-de-gude-12/docs/Continia Document Capture/Development and Administration/Development and customization/Event publishers/Overview of event publishers.md

 ---
-title: Overview of event publishers for Document Capture
+title: Event publishers for Document Capture
 description: A list of references to articles on event publishers per version of Document Capture.
-date: 27-06-2025
+date: 25-09-2025
 id: DC-91
 lang: en
 ---

-# Overview of event publishers
+# Event publishers

 You can customize the functionality of Continia Document Capture using some of the many different event publishers that Continia provides.